Anthony Jackson (1952-2025)

 Co-written by Terence and former Rip Rig + Panic bassist Sean Oliver, it reached the top spot 35 years ago today after a remarkable 17-week climb (only Eurythmics’ ‘Sweet Dreams’ endured a longer run to US #1 during the 1980s).

 Not bad for a song without a proper chorus.
-But it hardly matters – it’s such an infectious groove with a brilliant vocal performance.
+But it hardly matters – it’s such an infectious groove with a fine vocal performance.

 The album, all but one track co-produced by Terence and Heaven 17’s Martyn Ware, also reached its peak US position of #4 on this date in 1988.
 It’s still one of the most consistent, exciting debut collections of the decade, well worth revisiting.